CBIOMES/bayesian_cbiomes/binder/README.md

 To launch repo code running in the free public binder platform use, for example, https://mybinder.org/v2/gh/jpmattern/bayesian_cbiomes/master .
 This can be somewhat slow, depending on the load from other projects on the web that may be using free [project Binder](https://jupyter.org/binder) https://mybinder.org resources at the same time.
 The virtual machines that are provided for free by https://mybinder.org are not very large.
 Some of the Python examples in the repo fail due to lack of resources.
 Interestingly the Julia equivalents work OK.

 For heavier cloud use it can be better to set up a dedicated Binder hub resource.
 The steps for this are described in the [Binderhub documentation](https://binderhub.readthedocs.io/en/latest/zero-to-binderhub/index.html).
-They are a little involved and require a cloud provider account, but they do work.
+The steps are a little involved and require a cloud provider account, but they do work.
 Most universities have Google, AWS and Azure cloud credit programs.
 MIT researchers can request Google and Azure credits [here](https://cloud.mit.edu/credits).

 Usefully, the binder directory configuration can also be used on a laptop/desktop computer to launch a Docker container running the same environment as served by Binder, but executing on a local machine.
 This can be useful for testing things and for executing in an isolated environment.
 To use on a local computer Docker must be installed on the computer (see https://www.docker.com/get-started) first.
-Then some somewhat obscure commands can be used to create a nicely isolated conda environment for running ```repo2docker``` as follows:
+Then, some somewhat obscure commands are used to create a nicely isolated conda environment for running ```repo2docker``` as follows:

 First set up environment in some directory (these commands are for MacOS, but similar commands